finbourne/lusid-sdk-python/sdk/docs/ScriptedTranslationApi.md

     scope = 'scope_example' # str | The scope of the dialect.
     vendor = 'vendor_example' # str | The vendor of the dialect, the entity that created it. e.g. ISDA, FINBOURNE. source_system = 'source_system_example' # str | The source system of the dialect, the system that understands it. e.g. LUSID, QuantLib. entity_type = 'entity_type_example' # str | The type of entity this dialect describes e.g. Instrument.
-    serialisation_format = 'serialisation_format_example' # str | The serialisation format of a document in this dialect. e.g. JSON, XML.
-    version = 'version_example' # str | The semantic version of the dialect: MAJOR.MINOR.PATCH.
+Available values: Instrument. serialisation_format = 'serialisation_format_example' # str | The serialisation format of a document in this dialect.
+Available values: Json, Xml. version = 'version_example' # str | The semantic version of the dialect: MAJOR.MINOR.PATCH.
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the dialect.
 Defaults to return the latest version of the dialect if not specified. (optional)